 Keeping your small business and personal finances in separate bank accounts is important to track the income and expenses of your business and identify trends.

 Many banks offer free business checking accounts, so be sure to find a cost-effective option for your business.

 Step 8: Get your Marketing Plan in Place

 A canoe and kayak rental business will need to set aside a budget to cover marketing costs on a continuous basis.
 Common marketing techniques for a canoe and kayak rental business include social media marketing, giveaways, and online advertising.

 Also, consider investing in a good website, as many people will make reservations online versus calling.
 Having a website that is frustrating to use may tempt customers to use another rental service.

 Working with waterfront hotels, marinas, and other places can also help let people visiting your area know that this activity exists.

-Your insurance will be more expensive due to the safety liability involved.
+The cost of insurance for a kayak rental business will be more expensive than many other types of business due to the safety liability involved.

 You may need employees to help you run your canoe and kayak rental business.
 Make sure that you select people with appropriate experience and training.